davisson2003/asmjit/README.md

   // ----> X86Compiler is no longer needed from here and can be destroyed <----

   Func func;
-  Error err = rt.add(&func, &code);       // Add the generated code to the runtime. if (err) return 1;                      // Handle a possible error returned by AsmJit.
+  Error err = jit.add(&func, &code);      // Add the generated code to the runtime. if (err) return 1;                      // Handle a possible error returned by AsmJit.
   // ----> CodeHolder is no longer needed from here and can be destroyed <----

   printf("Func() -> %d\n", func());       // Test the generated code.

-  rt.release(func);                       // RAII, but let's make it explicit. return 0;
+  jit.release(func);                      // RAII, but let's make it explicit. return 0;
 }
 ```